ultravideo/uvgComm/README.md

 ## Features

-Kvazzup can be used to make video calls based on an IP.
-Kvazzup supports saving IP:s to a contact list that is used to make calls.
-Some parameters of the call can be altered even during the call.
-Microphone and camera can be turned during a call.
-Supports multiple simultanious calls, but not yet as a conference.
-Kvazzup has a statistics window for viewing details about the call.
+Kvazzup has the following features:
+- Make video calls based on an IP.
+- Contact list.
+- Enable/disable audio or video.
+- Live call paramter adjustement.
+- A statistics window.

 ## Compile Kvazzup

 Kvazzup needs the following external libraries to run:
-Kvazaar,
-Opus,
-OpenHEVC,
-LiveMedia,
-Speex ( for AEC )
+- Kvazaar
+- Opus
+- OpenHEVC
+- LiveMedia
+- Speex

-You have to build these libraries using MinGW.
-The liveMedia produced the most trouble.
+Build these libraries using MinGW.
 A packet with all required libraries may be provided in the future.
 Qt Creator is recommended tool for compiling Kvazzup.
-The MinGW Toolkit has to be set and the build dir has to be the root folder.

 ## How to Run

 You need a webcam and a microphone.
 You will also need to open the firewall port 5080 for SIP and 18888-18892 for media in the windows firewall and in any other firewalls if you want to call another computer.

-## Future

-STUN, ICE and Video Conferencing are among planned features as well as support for more platforms.
+Opening the ports will not be needed once STUN has been implemented.